ashleyraizes/ashleyraizes.github.io/_posts/2021-12-30-new-years-post.md

 The purpose behind a mantra of the year is to (surprise surprise!) change your mindset.
 But in all seriousness, a mantra of the year has the power to manifest growth in multiple verticals of your life.
-It is a nonlimiting affirmation you can say to yourself in the mirror every morning or when you need a pick me up.
+It is a non-limiting affirmation you can say to yourself in the mirror every morning or when you need a pick-me-up.
 Rather than stating that you want to “lose weight” as a resolution, your mantra could be to “become the healthiest version of yourself.”
+When you focus on changing your identity, you start doing things that a healthy person does and before you know it, the identity is yours to keep.
 Is losing weight going to be a part of this new identity?
 Maybe.
-But, eating healthier, being outdoors more often, and cutting out toxic people could be included as well.
+But, eating more vegetables, going on walks, staying hydrated, and fostering valuable relationships could be included as well.

 Simply put, the mantra of the year is a catalyst for becoming who you actually want to be.